-Mr. Daniels spoke first and gave in a very happy way the appressions of a trip which included England, France and impressions of Italy.
-As a devoted lover of birds, he was particularly impressed by the bird life which was in evidence at all times on the trip across the ocean.
+Mr. Daniels spoke first and gave in a very happy way the impressions of a trip which included England, France and As a devoted lover of birds, he was particularly impressed by the bird life which was in evidence at all times on the trip across the ocean.
 He spoke also of the beauty of Devonshire, especially of its flowers.
 He referred briefly to some of the great cathedrals, including Westminster; to the Basques of France, whom he considered a very high-grade people; to the vineyards of Italy, and to many attractive features of Florence, Venice and Verona.
 Well-told anecdotes enlivened the narration.

 Mr. Knight told of his travels in England and Scotland, referring particularly to economic and business conditions.
 He said that the economical living of the people is in rather striking contrast with the freedom with which money is expended in this country.
-He cited the small number of motor cars and the limited number of telephones in homes as evidences of curtailment of expenditures.
-He referred to the labor situation and to manufacturing conditions, saying that they are far from satisfactory.
-Manufacturers are, almost without exception, selling at below costs.
+He cited the small number of motor, cars and the limited number of telephones in homes as evidences of curtailment of expenditures.
+He referred to the labor situation and to manufacturing conditions, saying that without exception, selling at below costs.

-Outstanding features of Mr. Stowe's story of his trip included a feedingting account of the country of the count cluded a fascinating account of a week-end sojourn of Mr. and Mrs. Stowe at the wonderfully interesting castle of Lord Sandwich, which included participation in a pheasant hunting party; a visit to the historic John Harvard home, which has been saved from improper use by Americans, who presented it to Harvard University; an account of a visit to Paderewski at his home in Switzerland and a description of the present condition of the devastated regions of France.
+Outstanding features of Mr. Stowe's story of his trip included a fascinating account of a week-end sojourn of Mr. and Mrs. Stowe at the wonderfully interesting castle of Lord Sandwich, which included participation in a pheasant hunting party; a visit to the historic John Harvard home, which has been saved from improper use by Americans, who presented it to Harvard University; an account of a visit to Paderewski at his home in Switzerland and a description of the present condition of the devastated regions of France.